Employment

 classified as college and university faculty.

-About 24 percent of
+About 23 percent of

 State agencies such as State geological surveys and State departments of

-the Federal Government, including geologists, geophysicists, and
+worked for the Federal Government, including geologists, geophysicists,

-the U.S. Geological Survey (USGS) and within the U.S. Department of
+for the U.S. Geological Survey (USGS) and within the U.S. Department of

 Geoscientists are employed throughout the United States.
 The largest